Family Glamping Weekend – Grilled Pizza and Raspberry S’mores

 Note: weather conditions such as wind or extreme cold can affect the cook times.

 Dinner outside by the fire… so relaxing!

-So, we’ve covered savory, now time for sweet!
-S’mores are essential.
-They are the one food I expect to eat when glamping.
+When glamping, S’mores are essential.
 I adore a perfectly toasted marshmallow that is completely melted inside, surrounded by rich, creamy chocolate and paired with the crunch of a nutty graham cracker.
 Delish!

-I make these Raspberry S’mores with Honey Maid Graham Crackers, toasted marshmallows, fresh raspberries, chocolate hazelnut spread, and this beautifully simple raspberry sauce:
+I make these Raspberry S’mores with graham crackers, toasted marshmallows, fresh raspberries, chocolate hazelnut spread, and this beautifully simple raspberry sauce:

 - 1 cup powdered sugar

 - 1. In a small sauce pan, combine the raspberries and sugar over medium heat.

 - 2. Smash the berries with a potato masher and mix until the sugar is dissolved.

 - 3. Bring the mixture to a simmer and cook for 2 minutes.

 - 4. Remove from heat and cool for 5 minutes before transferring to a jar.
 Seal with a lid and store in the refrigerator for up to one week.